Zaatari: Birth of a new city in EU neighbourhood

 The UN has registered 2.7 million refugees in Jordan, Egypt, Iraq, Lebanon, and Turkey since it began in 2011.
 It says more than 6 million have fled their homes but are still in Syria.

 It stopped counting the dead at 100,000 for lack of data.

 One official from the EU embassy in Amman drives to Damascus and back each month under Assad’s protection to appeal for more access.
-But the embassy’s Veit said Syria remains closed.
+But the embassy’s Veit said Syria is closed.
 “How much do we know about the death toll?
 How many people have really been displaced?
 We work on estimates,” she noted.

 But the UN and the EU suspect Jordanian guards in the north-east are pushing people back.
 “This is an issue that we are constantly trying to raise – that people who need protection should be able to cross wherever they are,” the EU’s Gallegos said.

-Meanwhile, back in Zaatari, Dima’s daily routine goes on.
+Meanwhile, in Zaatari, Nour's routine goes on.

 She wakes at 5am, prays, and goes to get bread for breakfast.
-She takes her two older daughters to school, where some classes have 150 students, but keeps her youngest daughter and her son at home.
+She takes two daughters to school, where some classes have 150 students, but keeps her youngest daughter and her son at home.

 “I don’t let the children play outside our caravan because I am frightened for them to learn something bad … my son is an only boy, he has no brother to protect him, and there are too many bad boys here,” she says.
 She does housework.
 She cooks in the communal kitchens.
 The children go to bed at 9pm.
 She sleeps at 11pm.
 She does not go out in the evening because it is considered indecent for Muslim women to walk alone after dark.